SModelS/smodels/docs/manual/source/RunningSModelS.rst

 .. _erasePrompt:

-  * **erasePrompt**: since many experimental searches are not sensitive to the quantum numbers of promptly decaying particles (particles with width larger than :ref:`promptWidth <promptWidth>`), SModelS has the option to erase the quantum numbers of these particles.
+  * **ignorePromptQNumbers**: since many experimental searches are not sensitive to the quantum numbers of promptly decaying particles (particles with width larger than :ref:`promptWidth <promptWidth>`), SModelS has the option to erase the quantum numbers of these particles.
 This can greatly reduce the running time (must be used with caution).
 Available v3.0.0 onwards.

 .. _parameterFileParameters: